-In the case of EPR schemes, the collection and disbursement of funds will depend on whether charges are collected as an EPR fee (by industry) (left panel) or a 'tax' (by government) (right panel) (Figure 6).
-According to section 13B of the Waste Act, a money Bill must be tabled in Parliament within 3 months of the publication of the pricing strategy.
-However, it is also possible to collect levies through the Customs and Exercise Act, 1964.
+In the case of EPR schemes, the collection and disbursement of funds will depend on whether charges are collected as an EPR fee (by industry) (left panel) or a 'tax' (by government) (right panel) (Figure 5).
+According to section 13B of the Waste Act, a money Bill must be tabled in Parliament within 3 months of the publication of the Pricing Strategy.
+However, it is also possible to collect levies through the Customs and Excise Act, 1964.
 This is the same mechanism that is being used for certain environmental products.
-Hence, this strategy proposes the EPR tax (Government managed) EPR scheme is being proposed, with the allowance of a transitional period of two years from the date of signing of this Strategy for the industry managed to be aligned with this Strategy through becoming government managed.

-Figure 6.
+Figure 5.
 Approach to the collection and disbursement of EPR charges